 LeBow College's My LIFEfolio is a Web-based portfolio that enables students to connect introductory course material to upper level classes.
-Beginning in freshman year, My LIFEfolio students build an integrated academic experience as they progress through the LeBow curriculum.
-The four electronic portfolios that comprise My LIFEfolio-business concentration, career, writing and quantitative reasoning-allow students to store information, reflect on what they have learned, and understand how that knowledge has impacted their beliefs, attitudes and personal development.
+Beginning in freshman year, My LIFEfolio allows students to build an integrated academic experience as they progress through the LeBow curriculum.
+In the four electronic portfolios that comprise My LIFEfolio-business concentration, career, writing and quantitative reasoning -students store information, reflect on what they have learned, and understand how that knowledge has impacted their beliefs, attitudes and personal development.